pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

 ## Measuring intelligence

-Many of the approaches used to measure intelligence focus solely in the performance of an agent in a single task, or a set of closely  related tasks, Chollet argues that in order to measure general intelligence it is necessary to measure not only the _skill_ of the agent at a particular task, but it's ability to deal properly with new -- previously unknown -- tasks.
+Many of the approaches used to measure intelligence focus solely in the performance of an system in a single task, or a set of closely  related tasks, Chollet argues that in order to measure general intelligence it is necessary to measure not only the _skill_ of the system at a particular task, but it's ability to deal properly with new -- previously unknown -- tasks.

-The goal is to measure an agent's broad _abilities_ instead of task-specific _skills_.
+The goal is to measure an system's broad _abilities_ instead of task-specific _skills_.

 <div style="text-align: center">
     <img src="/assets/images/hierarchy-cognitive-abilities.png">